 Take a look at the working capital you have available to spend this holiday season.
 Once you have come up with a figure, set a holiday budget to work within.
 If a drop in sales has prevented you from saving any working capital, then you may need to make some adjustments.

-How a Cash Advanced Holiday Loan Could Help
+How Cash Advanced Holiday Funding Could Help

-With a merchant cash advance, the merchant or business owner, is asked to provide daily debit and credit card sales transactions to determine just how much the business is bringing in in sales.
-Once that is considered, an amount of funds that a business can borrow and repay, is based on their sales volume.
+With a merchant cash advance, the merchant or business owner is asked to provide daily debit and credit card sales transactions to determine just how much the business is bringing in in sales.
+Once that is considered, an amount of funds that a business can borrow and repay is based on their sales volume.

 Know What Your Customers Want